cablehead/gpt2099.nu/docs/how-to/use-mcp-servers.md

 gpt mcp tool call filesystem read_file {path: "/path/to/file.txt"}
 ```

-This helps you understand the tool's input format and expected output.
+Test tools to understand their input format and expected output.

 ## Using MCP Servers in Conversations